Ringwood North

 Employment conditions in Ringwood North demonstrate exceptional strength compared to most Australian markets

-Employment opportunities appear limited locally, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 1.2%, labour force grew by 0.9%, and unemployment fell by 0.3 percentage points in Ringwood North.
-In comparison, Greater Melbourne saw employment growth of 3.0% and a rise in unemployment by 0.3 percentage points during the same period.
-Statewide, Victoria's employment grew by 1.13% year-on-year to November 25, adding 41,950 jobs, with an unemployment rate of 4.7%.
-Nationally, employment growth was 0.14%, and the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ringwood North's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Between September 2024 and September 2025, employment levels increased by 1.2%, labour force grew by 0.9%, and unemployment fell by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Ringwood North's employment mix suggests local employment should grow by 6.9% over five years and 14.0% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment